Alipsa/gade/README.md

 # Gade
 ## A Groovy based Analytics Development Environment for Analysts and Data Scientists

-Gade started off as a fork of [Ride](/alipsa/ride) but I wanted a simpler, more integrated set-up for Groovy based Data Science work.
+Gade started off as a fork of [Ride](/Alipsa/ride), but I wanted a simpler, more integrated set-up for Groovy based Data Science work.
-Since there is no equivalent to a data.frame OOTB in Java or Groovy, I decided to use [Tablesaw](/jtablesaw/tablesaw) and integrate it as much as possible to get a similarly convenient experience as in R.
+Since there is no equivalent to a data.frame OOTB in Java or Groovy, I decided to use [Tablesaw](/jtablesaw/tablesaw) and integrate it as much as possible to get a similarly convenient experience as in R. In order to do so, I created a subclass of the
+Tablesaw Table class called Gtable (available outside of Gade in the [data-utils](/Alipsa/data-utils) library).

 The purpose of this IDE is to provide a groovy development environment for data analysis, visualization, model building, and machine learning.
 It runs Groovy code in the Groovy ScriptEngine thus allowing you to be conveniently used for ad-hoc work as well as for creating